 While these components are needed to operate the EID tags fully, purchasing them is not required.
 840s can still be used like a conventional ear tag, because each tag still shows a readable number.

 Official identification for cattle can come in several different forms.
-Indiana allows the use of RFID tags, metal ear tags, and tattoos.
+Indiana allows the use of RFID tags and metal ear tags.
 Additionally, some producers choose to add identification for their own farm's record-keeping system.
-Whatever type of tag is used, the following Official Identification of Cattle guide gives details on the proper placement of the various tags and tattoos for cattle.
-A sketch has also been provided.